HaytamIallouchen/Flappy-game/readme.md

 Start application:

-Go to te Flappy-game folder and run "npx serve" in the terminal.
+Go to the Flappy-game folder and run "npx serve" in the terminal.